2000–01 FA Cup: Semi-finals

 Unlike earlier rounds, matches were played on neutral grounds on Sunday, 8 April 2001.

 Final

 A 72nd-minute goal by Freddie Ljungberg looked to have won the trophy for Arsenal and ended their three-year trophy drought, but two late goals from Michael Owen gave the trophy to a Liverpool side who had already won the League Cup and would then go on to win the UEFA Cup as well.
 This success made Liverpool only the second side to win the FA Cup and League Cup in the same season - the first being Arsenal in 1993.
 This was the beginning of a streak in which Arsenal reached the final four times out of five, winning three of those.

 Media coverage

 In the United Kingdom, ITV were the free to air broadcasters for the fourth consecutive and final season before the BBC regained it while Sky Sports were the subscription broadcasters for the thirteenth consecutive season.

-The matches shown live on ITV Sport were: Newcastle United 1-1 Aston Villa (R3); Manchester United 0–1 West Ham United (R4); Liverpool 4–2 Manchester City (R5); Tranmere Rovers 2–4 Liverpool (QF); Wycombe Wanderers 1–2 Liverpool (SF); Liverpool 2–1 Arsenal (Final).
+The matches shown live on ITV Sport were: